AndreV84/viziochron/README.md

-# Flashing NX device with hdmi display or emulator conencted, headless mode
+# Flashing of NX device with hdmi display or emulator conencted, headless mode
 1. Linux_for_Tegra folder has to be created at Host_PC either with sdkmanager or with downloading rootfs from Downloads portal.